failllix/esp8266-coffee-timer/README.md

 The gyroscope measures the vibrations of the pump to start a timer that is being displayed on the OLED display.
 The vibrations of the three axis are added together and squared to strenghten small vibrations.
-Afterwards during a certain interval multiple measurements are taken to evaluate the strength of vibration.
+Using a rolling interval, multiple measurements are taken into account to evaluate the current strength of vibration.
-If the strength passes the threshold the timer is started.
+If the strength passes the threshold the timer is started / stopped.